ebr/InvokeAI/docker/README.md

 - only `x86_64` architecture is supported.

 The Docker daemon on the system must be already set up to use the GPU.
 In case of Linux, this involves installing `nvidia-docker-runtime` and configuring the `nvidia` runtime as default.
 Steps will be different for AMD.
 Please see Docker documentation for the most up-to-date instructions for using your GPU with Docker.

-If the `nvidia` runtime is not the default on your system, uncomment the `runtime: nvidia` line in `docker-compose.yml` to use your GPU from a container.

 ## Customize